bradpotter/amazing-times/README.md

 ## Support

 This theme is provided as is without support.
 Use at your own risk.
 My themes are intended to be used by those who are experienced with the Genesis Theme Framework.
 Time does not permit me to assist you in building your website and/or making modifications to this theme for you.
 Please feel free to point out any bugs you may find and I will attempt to fix them when possible.

+## Mission

+Create free and/or low cost quality products for the Genesis Community